microsoft/azure-pipelines-tasks/docs/preview.md

 The other challenges are complexity and the testing challenges.
 End to end testing and automating every possible locked version against a service which is constantly moving forward is challenging.
 Tasks drive large integration scenarios.

-Finally, although locked, users should have a way to just pick critical small targetted fixes.
+Finally, although locked, users should get critical small targetted fixes.
 We need the ability to ensure customers get small updates to stable versions (security bug).

 ## Proposal